vintageyj/CZ4034-Information-Retrieval/Classification/ReadME.md

 # CZ4034-Information-Retrieval

 Process:

 1. Manual Labelling of Evaluation Dataset
 2. Training/Finetuning of Distilbert model
 3. Automatic classification results from Distilbert model on both the Evaluation Dataset and Full Dataset
 4. Automatic classification results from ABSA and VADER model on both the Evaluation Dataset and Full Dataset
 - Ran Pretrained Model from pyabsa: https://github.com/yangheng95/PyABSA, and Pretrained Model from VADER
 - need to pip install pyabsa and nltk

-final:
+Final Data, Codes and Results:

 1. Final Data folder:

 evaluation_data_raw.csv - 1596 reviews randomly selected to be annotated/labelled for evaluation dataset